 Deprivation

 Background

-The Index of Multiple Deprivation (IMD) from the English Indices of Deprivation (IoD) suite is the main measure of relative deprivation across England.
-Deprivation as measured by the IoD is an area based measure, so people living within the area may have different experiences, although it describes the area as a whole.
-Socioeconomic Status is the alternative individual measure.
+• IoD is an area based measure, so people living within the area may have different experiences, although it describes the area as a whole and individuals will be influenced by the people and place around them.

+Deprivation